+It is obvious that the European Trade Marks Bulletin contains the particulars which are provided for by the Regulation and does hence not to be explicitly mentioned.
+This amendment also corrects the problem of circular cross-references in the Commission's proposal.

-Article 92 - paragraph 2 - subparagraph 2
+Proposal for a regulation Article 1 - point 78 Regulation (EC) No 207/2009 Article 92 - paragraph 2 - subparagraph 2

-Text proposed by the Commission Amendment

-By way of derogation from the first subparagraph, the natural or legal persons referred to in that subparagraph need not be represented before the Agency in the cases provided for in accordance with Article 93a(p).'; deleted
+By way of derogation from the first subparagraph, the natural or legal persons referred to in that subparagraph need not be represented before the Agency in the cases provided for in accordance with Article 93a(p).';

+This subparagraph has no added legal value because it simply refers to the content of delegated acts to be adopted in the future.
+This amendment corrects the problem of circular cross-references in the Commission's proposal.

-Article 92 - paragraph 4
+Proposal for a regulation Article 1 - point 78 Regulation (EC) No 207/2009 Article 92 - paragraph 4

-Text proposed by the Commission Amendment

 '4.
-Where the conditions established in accordance with Article 93a(p) are fulfilled, a common representative shall be appointed.'; deleted
+Where the conditions established in accordance with Article 93a(p) are fulfilled, a common representative shall be appointed.';

+This subparagraph has no added legal value because it just refers to the content of delegated acts to be adopted in the future.
+This amendment corrects the problem of circular cross-references in the Commission's proposal.
+See also amendment to Article 93a(p).

-Article 92 - paragraph 5
+Proposal for a regulation Article 1 - point 79 Regulation (EC) No 207/2009 Article 93 - paragraph 5

-Text proposed by the Commission Amendment

 '5.
-A person may be removed from the list of professional representatives under the conditions established in accordance with Article 93a(p).'; deleted
+A person may be removed from the list of professional representatives under the conditions established in accordance with Article 93a(p).';

+This subparagraph has no added legal value because it just refers to the content of delegated acts to be adopted in the future.
+This amendment corrects the problem of circular cross-references in the Commission's proposal.
+See also amendment to Article 93a(p).

-Article 93 a - point j
+Proposal for a regulation Article 1 - point 80 Regulation (EC) No 207/2009 Article 93 a - point j

-Text proposed by the Commission Amendment

-(j) the procedures concerning the apportionment and fixing of costs, as referred to in Article 85(1); (j) the procedures concerning the apportionment and fixing of costs as referred to in Article 85;
+(j) the procedures concerning the apportionment and fixing of costs, as referred to in Article 85(1);

+(j) the procedures concerning the apportionment and fixing of costs as referred to in Article 85;

+Correction of the reference.
+The apportionment and fixing of costs is further regulated in other paragraphs of Article 85.

-Article 93a - point k
+Proposal for a regulation Article 1 - point 80 Regulation (EC) No 207/2009 Article 93a - point k

-Text proposed by the Commission Amendment

-(k) the particulars referred to in Article 87(1); (k) the particulars to be entered in the Register referred to in Article 87;
+(k) the particulars referred to in Article 87(1);

+(k) the particulars to be entered in the Register referred to in Article 87;

+This amendment corrects the problem of circular cross-references in the Commission's proposal.
+See also amendment to Article 87(1).

-Article 93 a - point l
+Proposal for a regulation Article 1 - point 80 Regulation (EC) No 207/2009 Article 93 a - point 1